thisolivier/Brickly-Theme/README.md

 # Brickly 2 (alpha dev)

 ## Premis
 This is a Wordpress theme that does not rely on the Wordpress templating engine for building pages.
 It serves a ReactJS app, allowing the designer to build truly flexible UI's.
 It can query the Wordpress RESTful API, or have Wordpress inject data when serving the app.

+## How is this different from a normal Wordpress Theme?
+In every way.
+One basic thing to get straight is that in our theme, the page is only served once, then React takes over.
+As the client navigates around, it's React that's building the new pages from inside the client's browser.
+This is normal for a single page app (SPA), but very different from how engines like Wordpress and Django normally work, serving new pages when links are clicked.
+It's important to note then, that the only Wordpress stuff we need to do is serve our React script and CSS, no matter what page the client visits, and to get data into the app.

 ## How much do I need to know?
 A bit, if I'm honest.
 You should know what Wordpress is and how themes are different from plugins, how the database and Wordpress installations are related.
 You shouldn't need to know any PHP (probably).
 You should be familiar with Webpack, and not freak out at the idea of adding some new rules to it.
 You should know what React is, and how components work together, and be aware I hadn't used React Router v4 before this project so, if my routing looks insane it's because it is.

 ## Get Started
 1. Setup Wordpress (I recommend using [Trellis from Roots.io](https://roots.io/trellis/)), and [clone this repository](https://help.github.com/articles/cloning-a-repository/) into the themes directory.